Can a Certain Style of ART be Evil?

 - Nu-metal: P.O.D. (sample song), Demon Hunter (sample song)

 The reason I went into a little detail about metal is because this style of music has been slandered by sincere-but-sincerely-wrong people as wholly evil when that’s obviously not the case.
 It’s a lie; and the devil is the “father of lies” (John 8:44).
-You may not like this style — and that’s perfectly okay — but please don’t slander the good examples of this music or the genuine children of God who like it and perform it.
+You may not like (or understand) this style — and that’s perfectly okay — but please don’t slander the good examples of this music or the genuine children of God who like it, write it and perform it.
 Anyone who does so — and is stubbornly impenitent — will have to answer for it when they come face-to-face with the Mighty Christ at the Judgment Seat.

 Now let’s consider a linking argument…